10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 Traditionally, tapas is served as an informal meal, without courses, that guests share whilst connecting and chatting with one another.
 And it’s this idea, of bringing people together over good food and wine, that is the core vibe of The Strawberry Tree.

-The restaurant’s founders, Ed and Giselle, are two Spanish food lovers; Giselle is a Gibraltarian, has spent much of her life living and cooking in Andalusia in southern Spain, coming from a line of chefs in her family.
+The restaurant’s founders, Ed and Giselle, are two Spanish food lovers; Giselle is a Gibraltarian and has spent much of her life living and cooking in Andalusia in southern Spain, coming from a line of chefs in her family.
 Ed lived in Madrid for around 15 years until 2012, when he moved to Dorset in the UK.

-The sample menu is split into ‘de la huerta y mar’ (from the garden and sea) and ‘de la pastura’ (from the land) and includes ‘smoked cod and chive croquettes’, ‘chickpea fabada stew with smoked chorizo and morcilla’, ‘roasted leeks, romesco sauce and almonds’ and ‘roasted roots and beets with dukkah and honey’.
+The sample menu is split into ‘de la huerta y mar’ (from the garden and sea) and ‘de la pastura’ (from the land) and includes Smoked Cod and Chive Croquettes, Chickpea Fabada Stew with Smoked Chorizo and Morcilla, Roasted Leeks, Romesco Sauce and Almonds and Roasted Roots and Beets with Dukkah and Honey.
 Naturally, there is also a selection of Spanish wines and beers.

 The details:

-• Picars (mini tapas served at the bar) cost £2 each and larger dishes cost £4- £10
+• Monatadito (mini tapas served at the bar) £2.50 each, larger dishes £4-£20

 • Vegetarian friendly and vegan options available

-• Take away options also on offer
+• Takeaway options on offer

-Pic Credit: The Strawberry Tree
+Pic credit: The Strawberry Tree

 You might also like

-Lyme Regis Restaurants We Love
+Lyme Regis Restaurants We Love | No. 5

 The details:

-• Vegetarian, gluten free and vegan options
+• Vegetarian and vegan options available

-Lyme Regis Restaurants We Love
+Lyme Regis Restaurants We Love | No. 6

-The Oyster and Fish House, Cobb Road, DT7 3JP
+The Oyster and Fish House,

 Best For: Famous Fish